SixteenThousand/Yona/README.md

 1. To make it simple to get "code running" functionality in any code editor with access to a terminal emulator.
-2. To make running project level commands (your testing, build script, etc.) from *anywhere* inside your project, not just the top level directory - which we call *project root*.
+2. To make it possible to run project level commands (your testing, build script, etc.) from *anywhere* inside your project, not just the top level directory (which we call *project root* here).

 It does (1) by taking the path to a file, figuring out its file type, and then passing the relevant arguments to the relevant software to compile